H.G. Wells (1866-1946)

 Wells was married twice and had numerous affairs: with Soviet spy Moura Budberg, with writer Elizabeth von Anim, adventurer Odett Keun and countless others.
 Maxim Gorky’s mistress cared for Wells in his last illness, a complication of diabetes.
 He died on 13 August, 1946.

 H.G.
 Wells wrote some of the most loved stories and novels in the English language.
 Many of these have been filmed and dramatized several times: Love and Mr Lewisham, The History of Mr Polly, Kipps (the musical Half a Sixpence), The Invisible Man, The Island of Dr Moreau… The editor’s favourite is George Pal’s quirky and imaginative 1960s version of The Time Machine.
 Here is the 1960s trailer for the movie:

-Amazing to think how a childhood in Penge can nurture a writing talent which fostered such spectacular creativity and outreach.
+Amazing to think how a childhood roaming the woods and fields of Penge can nurture a writing talent which fostered such spectacular creativity and outreach.